Module 1: Cross-Cultural Sensitivity

 Cultural Beliefs about Service

 "Western society generally teaches that those who have plenty should help those who are less fortunate than they are.
 In many circumstances, people who dedicate time to serving others are praised for their moral fiber, or given tax exemptions.
-It may therefore come as a shock to many Westerners that not everyone shares this laudatory attitude toward community service" (Unite For Sight, Module 9, 2013)
+It may therefore come as a shock to many Westerners that not everyone shares this laudatory attitude toward community service" (Unite For Sight, 2013)

 Trust and Humility

 Cultural humility can "denote a willingness to accurately assess oneself and one’s limitations, the ability to acknowledge gaps in one’s knowledge, and openness to new ideas, contradictory information, and advice" (Unite for Sight, 2013).
-In the case of healthcare providers, these professionals must acknowledge the limitations of their cultural perspective and work toward overcoming this perspective in order to provide better care for those they serve (Unite for Sight, Module 10, 2013).

 It is important to treat each person as an individual, not as a representative of their culture.
 Many individuals will have similar cultural beliefs, wants, and wishes; however it is important to continue to treat each person as an individual.
-It is important that "care providers must always be aware of the fact that even extensive knowledge about a given culture is not the same as having assimilated oneself into that culture, and therefore one must be aware of the differences that will still exist between their own perspective and the perspective of the members of that culture" (Unite for Sight, Module 10, 2013).
+It is important that "care providers must always be aware of the fact that even extensive knowledge about a given culture is not the same as having assimilated oneself into that culture, and therefore one must be aware of the differences that will still exist between their own perspective and the perspective of the members of that culture" (Unite for Sight, 2013).